MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-1.md

 This was (more or less!) the process to answer: **how long does it take to build?**

-Disclaimer: although we're talking about long build times, the project I'll use to illustrate the process is my (unreleased) Game Boy emulator.
-It's a small project that builds relatively quickly in my old laptop, so we won't really see huge build times.
+Disclaimer: I'll be illustrating the process with my (unreleased) GameBoy emulator side-project.
+It's a small project (we won't see huge numbers) but it's not a synthetic test (it mainly consists of C++ but uses C# and C++/CLI for a [log window]({{ '/' | absolute_url }}log-window-0/)).
+This post will only cover how to get some build times, we'll see examples of how to improve them in a later entry in the series.

 # Visual Studio options

-First of all, I needed some numbers.
+Okay, so we build our project and have just an intuition of how long it takes.
+But we need some numbers!
 Just the big picture, nothing too detailed.
 All I had was Visual Studio's output panel, and it just said:

 {% highlight text %}
-1>------ Rebuild All started: Project: A, Configuration: Debug x64 ------ 1>  [...]
+1>------ Rebuild All started: Project: LogWindowUI, Configuration: Debug x64 ------ 1>  [...]
-2>------ Rebuild All started: Project: B, Configuration: Debug x64 ------ 2>  [...]
+2>------ Rebuild All started: Project: LogWindowBridge, Configuration: Debug x64 ------ 2>  [...]
-3>------ Rebuild All started: Project: C, Configuration: Debug x64 ------ 3>  [...]
+3>------ Rebuild All started: Project: LogLibrary, Configuration: Debug x64 ------ 3>  [...]
+4>------ Rebuild All started: Project: GameBoy, Configuration: Debug x64 ------ 4>  [...]
+5>------ Rebuild All started: Project: MainWindows, Configuration: Debug x64 ------ 5>  [...]
+6>------ Rebuild All started: Project: Test, Configuration: Debug x64 ------ 6>  [...]
-========== Rebuild All: 3 succeeded, 0 failed, 0 skipped ==========
+========== Rebuild All: 6 succeeded, 0 failed, 0 skipped ==========
 {% endhighlight %}

 I could take a stopwatch and start it as soon as I hit the build button, but not much more.